SFStefenon/STLprophet/README.md

 # Forecasting of Italian electricity spot prices

-We present an application of the _Facebook's Prophet_ approach using STL.
+We present an application of the _Facebook's Prophet_ approach using _STL_.

 STL = Seasonal and trend decomposition using LOESS.